Thomas Darcy, 1st Baron Darcy of Chiche: Political career

-He was knighted in 1532, and sat in parliament for Essex in 1539, 1545 and 1547, and possibly in 1536.
+He was knighted by Henry VIII at Calais in November 1532.
+Darcy sat in parliament for Essex in 1539, 1545 and 1547, and possibly in 1536.

 Following the death of the Earl of Oxford in 1540, he held offices usually held by the de Veres: Steward of St. Osyth's, Keeper of Colchester Castle and Keeper of Tendring Hundred.
 His position in court was assisted though his relations with the de Veres and his cousin, Edward Seymour, 1st Duke of Somerset.

+Darcy was appointed to attend Anne of Cleves in 1539.
 He was appointed a Carver of the King's Table in 1540, a Gentleman of the Privy Chamber by 1544, and a Principal Gentleman of the Privy Chamber in 1549.
 He was sworn of the Privy Council on 24 January 1550, and on 2 February he was appointed Vice-Chamberlain of the Household and Captain of the Yeomen of the Guard.

 On 5 April 1551, he was created Baron Darcy of Chiche to serve as Lord Chamberlain of the Household, and in this role, he led a commission to reform the revenue courts.
 He was elected to the Order of the Garter on 6 October.

 Following the attainder and execution for treason of Sir Nicholas Carew in 1539, Darcy was granted the principal Carew estate at Beddington, which he later sold back to Carew's heirs.

 He was one of the signatories to the letters patent enabling Lady Jane Grey to succeed Edward VI, and this support led to his house arrest by Mary I. He was pardoned, but lost his offices and council membership.

 He died on 28 June 1558 at Wivenhoe in Essex and was buried at St Osyth's Priory.
 He was succeeded by his eldest son John as 2nd Baron Darcy of Chiche.